mgoddard-pivotal/pivotal-mysql-workshop/workshop_01.md

 ```

 ### Demonstrate transparent impact / level of impact to application during the following:

+TODO: do the upgrade and show an app running simultaneously.

+The upgrade process has two parts.
+The procedure is documented [here](https://docs.pivotal.io/p-mysql/2-5/upgrade.html).
+1. Install the new version of the Pivotal MySQL tile: see _Upgrade MySQL for PCF_ in the above link.
+1. Upgrade all of the existing MySQL Instances.

 * Application perform read & write during DB Upgrade / Patching
 * Application perform read & write during DB Recovery